How Exams Work

 - Close all other programs (Word, Safari, Chrome, etc.)

-- Bring your laptop's power adapter.
+- Have your laptop's power adapter handy.

 A healthy computer is less likely to experience problems during an exam.
 Be sure your computer is free of malware and operating normally.
 Instructions for running TrendMicro's free HouseCall malware scanner are available for macOS and Windows.
 Contact Law School Information Technology at firstname.lastname@example.org if you have questions about your computer's fitness for exams.